 * The Caribbean Central and South American Cookbook by Jenni Fleetwood & Marina Filippelli

-These and other Caribbean related books can be purchased via my Caribbean & Co.
+These and other Caribbean related books contain a wealth of facts about the Caribbean and can be purchased via my Caribbean & Co.
 Amazon affiliate store.